Efficient lambda-enhanced gray molasses using an EIT-based laser locking scheme

 In this work, we show that using simple and inexpensive method of laser locking two diode lasers using MHz frequency electronics can implement lambda-enhanced gray molasses cooling as effectively as much more complicated and expensive techniques based on GHz frequencies.
 Unlike conventional methods that require stringent phase-locking of the cooling lasers~\cite{agnew2024}, our approach remains effective even when the laser fields are not phase-locked, making it more practical for experimental implementation.
-We achieve efficient cooling that we calculate (based on a simple model of an EIT-based CNOT gate) enhances Rydberg gate fidelity from $1-F=0.029$ at $T=65 \, \upmu\text{K}$ to $1-F=3.1\times10^{-4}$ at $T=6.8 \, \upmu\text{K}$, while minimising additional experimental complexity.
+Furthermore, we test the efficiency of the cooling using a non-ideal beam geometry that is typically required due to constrained optical access in complex quantum computing platforms based on optical tweezers.
+We achieve efficient cooling that we calculate (based on a simple model of an electromagnetic induced transparency (EIT) based CNOT gate) enhances Rydberg gate fidelity from $1-F=0.029$ at $T=65 \, \upmu\text{K}$ to $1-F=3.1\times10^{-4}$ at $T=6.8 \, \upmu\text{K}$, while minimising additional experimental complexity.
 We present a detailed analysis of this method, including numerical simulations and experimental considerations.
 Preliminary experimental results demonstrate the effectiveness of this method in reducing the atomic sample's temperature by one order of magnitude and suppressing atomic motion.
 Our approach provides a scalable and cost-effective solution for improving neutral atom quantum computing fidelity and quantum sensing.
 One further aspect of our experiment is noteworthy.
 The geometry of the cooling beams has been compromised to accommodate high numerical aperture lenses, which enable very tight optical dipole trapping with a far red-detuned laser beam, and simultaneously, very high-resolution atomic detection via fluorescence imaging.
 In spite of this experimental arrangement, the gray molasses is found to be very efficient.

 Our paper is organised as follows.
 We begin by discussing the EIT-offset locking scheme, which is at the heart of our technique and which provides for well stabilized lasers capable of preparing a coherent dark state.
 We then discuss the application of these lasers to gray molasses, where we present our results.
 Finally, we compare our results to a wave function Monte Carlo simulation of our experiment.